sokil/pubsub-server/README.md

 # pubsub

-Publish/Subscribe seever which broadcast messages to all other connected clients
+Publish/Subscribe server in Go which broadcast messages to all other connected clients

 ## Building